JIhaozheng/SUSTech_ESS_Course_Materials/SDM274 AI and Machine Learning/homework/homework3/README.md

-You can run the KNN program.
-Some of the decision tree code is from the teacher’s materials, so I didn’t attach them.
+You can run the KNN program directly.

+Note that some of the decision tree code is from the professor's teaching materials and is not included in this repository.

+If you need them, please contact me.